pmcelhaney/counterfact/docs/usage.md

 ```

-Note that each of these objects is typed so you can use autocomplete to identify the parameters.
+Each of these objects is typed so you can use autocomplete to identify parameters names and types.
 For example, if you type `$.query.` you'll be presented with a list of expected query string parameters.

+> [!NOTE]
-The `$.path` parameters are identified by dynamic sections of the path, i.e. `/groups/{groupName}/user/{userId}.ts`.
+> The `$.path` parameters are identified by dynamic sections of the file path, i.e. `/groups/{groupName}/user/{userId}.ts`.

 <a id="context-object"></a>

 ### Working with state: the `$.context` object and `_.context.ts`

-There's one more parameter we need to explore, the `$.context` object.
-It stands in for microservices, databases, and other entities with which the real API interacts.
+The `$.context` object contains in-memory state and business logic, allowing you to imitate to whatever degree is necessary the behavior of a real API.
 It looks something like this:

 ```ts copy
 // pet.ts